Skip to Content

 Back to top

-How Do You Diagnose AVM?
+How Do You Diagnose Arteriovenous Malformation?

 • CT scans – A CT scan is a test that creates images of organs and structures in your body.

-• MRI scans – MRI is a diagnostic procedure that combines large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within your body.
+• MRI scans – MRI is a diagnostic procedure that combines large magnets, radio frequencies, and a computer to produce detailed images of organs and structures within your body.

 • Angiogram – An angiogram uses a catheter and special x-rays to find the location and severity of the AVM.